86044 Rhino 16cp; 6 x 6hrs (lab blocks)

 This subject covers curve to NURBS-based modelling techniques using Rhinoceros 3D and is suitable for students with an entry level understanding of Rhino.
 The subject begins with a brief review of Rhinoceros essentials, establishing integral workflow fundamentals, before exploring more advanced 3D manipulation techniques.
 These skills are applied to the realm of interior architecture, where students become well-versed in working between highly articulated 3D models and their 2D representations.

 The focus is on turning the Rhino models into fabrication-ready items for laser cutting, 3D printing and explore other fabrication methodologies.
 Students then learn to pair Rhinoceros with other design packages like Adobe Illustrator, Photoshop and VRAY to post-produce their work in a time-efficient manner.
 By the end of the subject, students are comfortable quickly and freely representing their design ideas in future academic and professional scenarios.
-The subject is structured around 6 x 6-hour sessions, with a gap day in between to allow students to consolidate their knowledge, complete homework and catch up before commencing a new topic.

 Autumn session, City campus